Questions & answers about treatment in the ERCM

 Do patients have to meet certain requirements in order to be treated with the Cyberknife method?

-In individual cases, it is carefully checked whether the strict indication criteria are met and whether cyberknife therapy is suitable.
+Each case is carefully evaluated to determine if the strict indication criteria are met and if Cyberknife treatment is appropriate.
 Otherwise, no special precautions need to be taken.
-Cyberknife treatment can be particularly suitable for patients in whom, for example, surgery is not possible or can be avoided due to other risk factors.
+Cyberknife treatment may be particularly suitable for patients who cannot undergo surgery or who have other risk factors that preclude surgery.

 14

-How much time do patients have to plan for a treatment, e.g. if they come from another city or abroad?
-How often should you come for follow-up care?
-Is it sufficient for follow-up care to send current MRI or CT findings by post?
+How much time do patients have to plan for treatment, e.g. if they are coming from out of town or abroad?
+How often should they return for follow-up?
+Is sending current MRI or CT results by mail sufficient for follow-up?

-Cyberknife therapy is an outpatient measure.
+Cyberknife therapy is an outpatient procedure.
 Depending on the indication, three to five days should be scheduled for the entire duration of therapy.
-As after any medical intervention, outpatient check-ups are recommended.
-However, they can be carried out conveniently from your home town or country and the current findings sent to us (by post or e-mail).
+As with any medical procedure, outpatient check-ups are recommended.
+However, they can be performed conveniently from your home town or country and the results can be sent to us (by mail or e-mail).

 15